odow/StochOptFormat/README.md

   A: JSON files compress well.
-For example, for problems in the MIPLIB 2017 benchmark set, compressed MathOptFormat files are only 37% larger than their compressed MPS equivalents.
+For example, for problems in the MIPLIB 2017 benchmark set, compressed MathOptFormat files are only 37% larger than their compressed MPS equivalents [2].

 - Q: I want the uncertainty to be an objective/constraint coefficient.

   A: Formulate the objective/constraint as a `ScalarQuadraticFunction`.
-It's up to the reader to infer from the list of the parameters if this is a parameterized `ScalarAffineFunction`, or a `ScalarQuadraticFunction` without parameters.
+It's up to the reader to infer from the list of the random variables if this is a parameterized `ScalarAffineFunction`, or a `ScalarQuadraticFunction` without random variables.

 - Q: Follow up to the previous question.
-I want to have `parameter * x * y`.
+I want to have `random_variable * x * y`.

   A: Changing the quadratic coefficient matrices in solvers is slow, and doing so could easily make the problem non-convex.
-If you really want to, you could add a slack variable (and equality constraint) `z == parameter * x`, and then use `z * y`.
+If you really want to, you could add a slack variable (and equality constraint) `z == random_variable * x`, and then use `z * y`.
+If you are in this case, please open an issue; we would like to see some real-world examples before proceeding further.

 - Q: Why haven't you written an interface to ⟨INSERT LANGUAGE HERE⟩ yet?